moia-oss/streamee/README.md

     .mapAsync(1)(step("step2", 2.seconds, scheduler))
 ```

-Next we have to create the actual processor, i.e. the running stream into which the pipeline is
+Next we have to create the actual processor, i.e. the running stream into which the process is
-embedded, by calling `Processor.apply` thereby giving the pipeline, processor settings and the
+embedded, by calling `Processor.apply` thereby giving the process, processor settings and the
 reference to `CoordinatedShutdown`.

 In the demo subproject "streamee-demo" this happens in `Main`: